Karakachan Livestock Guardian Dogs

 AKDA Number: 590

 Rada is our pride and joy at Syncope Falls Farm.
 She is a grand mixture of our imported lines since 2007, is dualed registered with the IKDA and AKDA, and is the most extraordinary livestock guardian dog that we have had the privilege of working along side of!
 She is completely fearless and takes her job very seriously, but is so gentle with the young goats that are in her care.
 She has a perfect temperment and dispostion.
-We are looking forward to adding one of her puppies to our farm.

 As you can probably guess, any animal that faints when it is scared needs protection when grazing.
 We have a lot of coyotes, black bears, and random neighbor dogs coming through our fields.
 Since farms seems to attract children, and when we started, we had young children playing in the fields, we needed dogs that we could trust with children.